dkoenigs/First-Website/README.md

 # Personal-Website

 _A website displaying my projects.
-Something I made in order to explore and become more proficient in HTML, CSS, JavaScript and JQuery._
+Something I coded in my spare time in order to explore and become more proficient in HTML, CSS, JavaScript and JQuery._